Viranya2006/handover-excel-viewer/README.md

 ## ⚖️ License

-This project is open source and available under the MIT License or Apache 2.0 License (choose your preference).
+This project is open source and available under the MIT License or Apache 2.0 License.

 ## 🚀 Future Improvements